Anvil/bash-doxygen/README.md

 * Functions declaration will be recognized if all these conditions are met:
   1. a `## @fn` line is found above the function declaration,
+  2. the function is declared either with or without the non-posix `function` keyword, but always with `()`.
-  2. the body-opening `{` char is on the same line than the `funcname()` instruction.
+  3. the body-opening `{` char is on the same line than the `funcname()` instruction.

 How to use it